ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 1 - Outlining setup and arranging storage.md

 ### About increasing the storage volume's size

-After some time, your monitoring services may end being close to fill up their storage space, so you will need to increase their size.
-Read the [**G907** appendix guide](G907%20-%20Appendix%2007%20~%20Resizing%20a%20root%20LVM%20volume.md) to know how.
+After some time, your monitoring services may end being close to fill up their storage space.
+Therefore, you will need to increase their size.
+Read the [appendix chapter **G905**](G905%20-%20Appendix%2005%20~%20Resizing%20a%20root%20LVM%20volume.md) to know how.
 It shows you how to extend a partition and the LVM filesystem within it, although in that case it works on a LVM volume that happens to be also the root filesystem of a VM.

 ## Relevant system paths